containerbuildsystem/osbs-docs/docs/users.rst

   from baseimage build, default false.
 Scratch and isolated builds do not support inheritance and false is always assumed.

+include_unpublished_pulp_repos
+  If you set ``include_unpublished_pulp_repos: true`` under the ``compose`` section in ``container.yaml``, the ODCS composes can pull from unpublished pulp repositories.
+The default is ``false``.
+Use this setting to make pre-release RPMs available to your container images.
+Use caution with this setting, because you could end up publicly shipping container images with RPMs that you have not exposed publicly otherwise.

 **If there is a "modules" key, it must have a non-empty list of modules.
 The "packages" key, and only the "packages" key, can have an empty list.**